aureliojargas/aurelio.net/README.md

 ## Build & Deploy

-Every commit to the `master` branch triggers a complete site build and deploy in Netlify.
+Every commit to the `main` branch triggers a complete site build and deploy in Netlify.

 The deploy logs are in https://app.netlify.com/sites/aurelio/deploys.